 A big tank water heater that stores 40 to 60 gallons of hot water at a time will keep your showers, laundry, and other hot water needs properly satisfied for quite some time.
 Modern tanks reheat additional supply quite quickly as well, so you'll quite likely never run out of hot water when you need it.
 A tankless water heater has a throughout limit, able to supply a few gallons of hot water at all times but also at a time.
 So if you have a large family and everyone's taking a shower, doing the laundry and dishes at the same time, a tankless water heater might not be up to the task or suitable for your family's particular needs.

 While a typical tank water heater might be as cheap as $300-$400, they can price out up to $1,000 depending on options.
-But if you consider a tankless water heater probably starts closer to $1,000, you've got a pretty big difference in price tag.
+But if you consider a tankless water heater probably costs $200-300 more (plus installation), you've got a pretty big difference in price tag.
+(Although in recent years, the prices have come down considerably.)
 Of course, the idea is to make up for that extra cost as you use less energy along the way, but still, having to put up that money up front isn't always an option for everyone.

 Instantaneous Energy Requirement